pulumi/docs/content/docs/intro/languages/python.md

 ## Using Pulumi PyPI Packages {#pypi-packages}

-It is not required, but we recommend using [`pipenv`](https://pipenv.readthedocs.io/en/latest/) for repeatable installations that work no matter your operating system.
+It is not required, but we recommend using virtual environments such as [`venv`](https://docs.python.org/3/library/venv.html) of [`pipenv`](https://pipenv.readthedocs.io/en/latest/) for repeatable installations that work no matter your operating system.

 ```
 $ pipenv --python 3